streamich/react-use/docs/useVideo.md

 ```

 `controls` is a list collection of methods that allow you to control the
-playback of the audio, it has the following interface:
+playback of the video, it has the following interface:

 ```ts
 interface AudioControls {